Leadership Skills for MedTech Founders and CEOs

 Stickler: Perfectionism taken to extremes

-Pleaser: Sacrificing own needs to appease others
+Pleaser: Sacrificing personal needs to appease others

 Hyper-vigilant, Avoider, Victim, and Hyper-Rational each present their own traps.

-The Sage: The higher-brain mindset associated with equanimity, curiosity, creativity, and resilience.
+This represents the higher-brain mindset associated with equanimity, curiosity, creativity, and resilience.
 Sheth described five “sage powers”:

-Navigate: Vision, purpose, big-picture thinking
+Navigate: Vision, purpose, and big-picture thinking

 Empathize: Self-compassion and empathy for others